Seven Recommended SysAdmin Skills to Join a DevOps Team

 - Secure a working knowledge of the most popular version control systems like GitHub or BitBucket.

-At Flux7, we have adopted an Assess, Attune and Engage approach, with Engage based on a teach to fish methodology where we proactively work with our customers to teach them the skills they need today — and into the future — to effectively and efficiently manage their new platform and supporting tools, like Ansible, Jenkins and Vault.
+At Flux7, we have adopted an approach based on a teach to fish methodology where we proactively work with our customers to teach them the skills they need today — and into the future — to effectively and efficiently manage their new platform and supporting tools, like Ansible, Jenkins and Vault.
 As part of the overall, hands-on mix as the project progresses, customers are able to gain and retain more knowledge and are able to acquire skills that will benefit themselves and the organization well into the future.

 As Mr. Suleman explained in a recent Forbes article, although different organizations define DevOps in different ways, the end result is typically either developer-friendly operations or DevOps as a single consolidated team.
 In either case, DevOps clearly changes expectations of sysadmins, and it’s important that they have the skills to meet these new demands.